Merchant Terms and Conditions

 3. Sale of goods and/or services by Merchant according to the Payment Transaction;

-4. Implementation and performance of the Merchant for his obligations under these Terms and Conditions.
+4. Implementation and performance of the Merchant for his obligations under this Terms and Conditions.

-35. "Payment Scheme Facilitator" means a bank registered with FasaPay and used to process topup and redeem transactions of FasaPay Member;
+35. "Payment Scheme Facilitator" means USDT wallet address registered with FasaPay and used to process deposit and withdrawal transaction of FasaPay Member;

 36. "ID Verification" means the process of matching data fields and file attachments that have been given to FasaPay.
 If there is a discrepancy between the attachments then the data is considered inappropriate;

-37. "Regulator" means another competent authority or governing body in connection with the execution of an agreement.
+37. "Regulator" means another competent authority or other government authorities in connection with the execution of an agreement.

 2. .
 GENERAL PROVISIONS